 How ESOs Apply the Framework

-The lifecycle framework is not curriculum.
+The lifecycle framework isn't curriculum.
 It's a diagnostic layer that sits underneath curriculum, mentorship, and resource allocation.

 Stage-Based Intake

-Do not ask founders to self-report where they are.
+Don't ask founders to self-report where they're.
 Most will overestimate.
 Use a structured assessment at intake instead, mapping each founder to a lifecycle phase based on objective criteria: Do they have paying customers?
 Documented processes?
 A product in market?
 This assessment determines what track the founder enters.

 Mentor Matching by Phase